Draco18s/Advent_of_Code_2021/README.md

 *Day 18: Explode() was the puzzle.
 I had numerous bugs that took some time working through step by step with different examples until locating the error.*

 *Day 19: A harder variant of the sea monster puzzle from last year.
 Takes about 22 minutes to execute part 1.
 Part 2 is almost the exact same code, just tracks a different value.*

+*Day 21: Struggled a bit with part 2 and universe-splitting dice.
+Primary problem turned out to be that I was inadvertantly scoring 9 times for every turn, creating 9 times too many universes (so, too many)*